alastairparagas/bigdata_playground/README.md

   1. `docker exec -i -t mongo bash`, which allows us to access the MongoDB Docker container's shell

+  2. `chmod +x /mongo_init/stripCRonefile.sh && ./mongo_init/stripCRonefile.sh`, which runs the shell script that fixes the Windows problem of file endings for us.
+On the prompt, provide the filename `/mongo_init/init.sh`

-  2. `chmod +x /mongo_init/init.sh`, which runs the initialization shell script (creates the MongoDB databases, collections and loads the JSON data of our databases).
+  3. `chmod +x /mongo_init/init.sh && ./mongo_init/init.sh`, which runs the initialization shell script (creates the MongoDB databases, collections and loads the JSON data of our databases).
 For fun, check out the `mongo/init.sh` file in this repository for more information

-  3. Go to your browser, navigate to `<localhost|dockerport>:8081`
+  4. Go to your browser, navigate to `<localhost|dockerport>:8081`

-  4. See your data and execute queries as you please
+  5. See your data and execute queries as you please